syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Built-In-Customization.md

 ### ProgressStrokeWidth

 The width of the inner stroke of the refresh content can be customized using the [SfPullToRefresh.ProgressStrokeWidth](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressStrokeWidth.html) property.
-The default width of the inner stroke of the refresh content (circular progress view) is "2".
+The default width of the inner stroke of the progress view is "2".

 Refer the below code example to set the [SfPullToRefresh.ProgressStrokeWidth](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressStrokeWidth.html) property.